YOU COULD WIN A £1,500 GIFT CARD*

 What is included ?

-Located on Sa Coma’s sprawling waterfront, the Oceans Edge Diving Centre gives you and your family the opportunity to swim amongst Majorca’s underwater sealife, all whilst under the expert supervision of trained divers.
-Explore caves, tunnels and rock formations - or if you’re a beginner, learn the fundamentals with a series of specialised lessons.
+Located on Sa Coma’s sprawling waterfront, the Oceans Edge Diving Centre gives you and your family the opportunity to swim among Majorca’s underwater sea life, all under the expert supervision of trained divers.
+Explore caves, tunnels, and rock formations, or if you’re a beginner, learn the basics with a series of specialised lessons by PADI-approved instructors.

-Welcoming you with 1km of soft, white sand, Sa Coma’s famous Blue Flag beach stretches along the east coast of Majorca with a host of shops, restaurants and entertainment for the kids, all along the traffic free promenade.
-The seafront stretches along a shallow bay - perfect for swimming and boat rides.
+Welcoming you with 1km of soft, white sand, Sa Coma’s famous Blue Flag beach stretches along the east coast of Majorca with a host of shops, restaurants and entertainment for the kids, all along the traffic-free promenade.
+While there are plenty of water sports to choose from, they can be as laid back or as high octane as you like.
+Whether you rent a pedalo and gently explore the coast or cut a swathe through the waves on a pair of water skis, you can make your holidays to Sa Coma exactly what you want them to be.

-Local time: Sa Coma is 1 hour ahead of GMT/UK time
+Local time: Sa Coma is one hour ahead of GMT/UK time

-Currency: The currency used in Sa Coma is Euro (€)
+Currency: The currency used is the Euro (€)

 Fly to: Palma de Mallorca (PMI) airport is located around 70km from Sa Coma